Blueberry Sweet Rolls with Lemon Glaze.

-- 1/2 cup water
+- 1/2 cup (120ml) water

-- 1/4 cup milk (cow's milk - I used skim)
+- 1/4 cup (60ml) milk

-- 2 and 1/2 Tablespoons unsalted butter
+- 2.5 Tablespoons (40g) unsalted butter

-- 1 large egg
+- 1 large egg, at room temperature

-- 1 and 1/3 cup frozen* blueberries, not thawed
+- 1 and 1/3 cups (225g) frozen blueberries, not thawed2

-- 1/4 cup granulated sugar
+- 1/4 cup (50g) granulated sugar

 - 1 teaspoon cornstarch

 - Juice from 1 large lemon3

-- 1 cup powdered sugar (or more)
+- 1 cup (120g) confectioners' sugar

-- 1-2 Tablespoons half-and-half (or heavy cream or milk)
+- 1-2 Tablespoons (15-30ml) milk, half-and-half, or heavy cream

 - Make the filling first: Combine the frozen blueberries, sugar, and cornstarch in a bowl.
 Gently toss around and let sit while you prepare the dough.

 - Heat the water, milk, and butter together in the microwave until the butter is melted and the mixture is hot to touch.
-About 115-120F degrees.
-Stir the butter mixture into the flour mixture.
+About 115-120 degrees F. Stir the butter mixture into the flour mixture.
 Add the egg and only enough of the reserved flour to make a soft dough.
 I only needed 1/3 cup, but you may need the full 1/2 cup.
 Dough will be ready when it gently pulls away from the side of the bowl and has an elastic consistency.

 - On a lightly floured surface, knead the dough for about 5-6 minutes.
 Place in a lightly greased bowl (I used non-stick spray) and let rest for about 10 minutes.

 - Fill the rolls: After 10 minutes, roll the dough out in a 14x8 inch rectangle.
 Pour the sugared blueberries on top and gently spread them to cover the dough surface.
 Roll up the dough tightly.
-Cut into 11 even pieces and place in a lightly greased 9-inch round pan.
+Cut into 11-12 even pieces and place in a lightly greased 9-inch round pan.
 I used a pie dish, lightly sprayed with nonstick spray.

-- After the rolls have doubled in size, preheat the oven to 375F.
-Bake for 25-30 minutes until lightly browned.
+- After the rolls have doubled in size, preheat the oven to 375 degrees F. Bake for 25-30 minutes until lightly browned.
 I covered the rolls with aluminum foil after 15 minutes to avoid heavy browning.